lyndon025/playtested/src/content/article/legacy/2023-09-24-indie-spotlight-seems-inspired-by-phantasy-star-online--impressions---starstride.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-24-indie-spotlight-seems-inspired-by-phantasy-star-online-impressions-starstride
+title: '[Indie Spotlight] Seems inspired by Phantasy Star Online | Impressions - Starstride'
+game: Starstride
 description: Starstride is an online Action RPG that blends the unlikely combination of high fantasy with sci-fi, and it works out quite well.
 Two allied factions, Neoterrans and Wokens, are at war against a mysterious alien civilization.
 Your character is one of the few powerful fighters remaining after a mysterious defeat at the hands of the enemy's leader.
 featured: false
 pubDate: 2023-09-24
 tags:
   - action
   - indie
   - pc
   - starstride
   - taptap
 thumb: ''
-title: '[Indie Spotlight] Seems inspired by Phantasy Star Online | Impressions - Starstride'
-game: Starstride
 ---

 Starstride is an online Action RPG that blends the unlikely combination of high fantasy with sci-fi, and it works out quite well.
 Two allied factions, Neoterrans and Wokens, are at war against a mysterious alien civilization.
 Your character is one of the few powerful fighters remaining after a mysterious defeat at the hands of the enemy's leader.

 It might appear daunting and unusual at first, but this uniqueness is what makes it a refreshing addition to storytelling premises and world-building.
 Thinking about it, the whole premise, even the character designs seems heavily inspired by the Phantasy Star Online series of games.